RV Holding Tanks - Tips to Save You Money and Time

 Because of these needs, the Fresh Water Tank is usually the largest of your holding tanks.

 For instance, in my 35-foot Fleetwood Bounder, my fresh water tank is capable of holding up to 85 gallons of water.

-It only takes a quick calculation to realize that my 85 gallon Fresh Water tank can be holding over 700 pounds of water weight or from my perspective excess weight that burns extra gas when it is hauled down the road.
+It only takes a quick calculation to realize that my 85 gallon Fresh Water tank can be holding over 700 pounds of water weight or from my perspective excess weight that causes your motorhome or towing vehicle to burn extra gas when it is traveling down the road.

-So, the frugal RV owner will try to manage this eater level, not only in the campsite but also when preparing to it the road.
+So, the frugal RV owner will try to manage this water level, not only in the campsite but also when preparing to hit the road.

 RV Sewer Hose Kit

 This is my favorite RV sewage drainage pipe.
 Mine is well made and has held up well for over two years of traveling and numerous hookups .